 As we walked along Lake Wakatipu into town it become very apparent that the town had changed a lot in the nine years since our last visit.
 They’d capitalised on the tourism of the town a lot, and it has prospered.
 Sure everything there in the previous trip was geared towards backpackers and tourists; but now there was just so much more of it.
 They now had green spaces for people to sit around, and the area around Steamer Wharf had been tidied up significantly.

 There were areas I recognised, such as a block-paved streets with a few gift shops along it - I even recognised the building we’d eaten in last time.
 It’d changed since then, and was now a more expensive restaurant.
 Our plan for food, after buying breakfast from the supermarket, was to eat at the Public Kitchen and Bar.
 It was the closest to the hotel, and the prices seemed reasonable.

 This restaurant was one where you order several sharing plates and have what you want of them.
 We ordered a chicken with lemon and thyme, roast parsnips and carrots, and roast potatoes with shallots.
 This was an incredibly tasty meal, and being on the decking around the lake made it a scenic one too.

-Whilst we waited an old steamer, the Earnslaw left the pier and shortly after the wind started to pick-up to the point of it causing waves to splash.
+Whilst we waited an old steamer, the Earnslaw left the pier.
+Shortly after the wind started to pick-up to the point of it causing waves to splash.
 This was causing the temperature to drop too, so once we’d eaten we headed back to the motel with some haste.
-It was forecast to rain overnight, but I hoped it wouldn’t rain in Milford Sound.
+It was forecast to rain overnight just like the last time we were here, but I hoped it wouldn’t rain in Milford Sound.
 First we needed to pack an overnight bag - most our luggage would be staying on the coach tomorrow.